No Pets and No Smoking allowed on the farm.

 Our crops, our cows, and our raw milk result in wholesome delicious products.

 Welcome.
 Willow Marsh Farm is a 5th generation diversified family farm raising beef, veal, Mangalitsa pork, and dairy cows.
-We make a variety of flavored Greek yogurt, cheeses, and cheese curds.
-We sell raw milk and Battenkill Valley Dairy heavy cream, chocolate milk, and ice creams.
-We also carry fresh local produce seasonally, local and on-site honey (Bertha's Bees), maple syrup (Wild Hill Maple Farm), sugar, and candies, and other local small business treasures like handmade cards & jewelry (KCKreations).
-You can find products here from The Little Norwegian Candle Company, Old Wisdom Wellness, Charlton Artisanal, Farm Momma Soaps, Farmer T's Pickles, Mohawk Coffee, Saratoga Peanut Butter, and more!
+We make a variety of flavored Greek yogurt, cheeses, and cheese curds with our milk.
+We have a permit to sell raw milk and carry Battenkill Valley Creamery heavy cream, chocolate milk, eggnog, and ice creams.
+We also carry fresh local produce seasonally, as well as cornstalks, pumpkins, and hay bales each fall.
+We have local and on-site honey (Bertha's Bees), maple syrup (Wild Hill Maple Farm), sugar, and candies, and other local small business treasures like handmade cards & jewelry (KCKreations).
+You can find products here from The Little Norwegian Candle Company, Old Wisdom Wellness, The Charlton Artisanal, Farm Momma Soaps, Farmer T's Pickles, Mohawk Coffee, Saratoga Peanut Butter, and more!
 Curious to find out more?
 Browse through our website or shop our store in person.

 We know some of you are looking to educate yourself about raw milk.
 The internet offers a lot of misinformation.
 This website provides science-based research. www.rawmilkinstitute.org/about-raw-milk